29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/programming-approach/programming-approach.typ

   ],
   cons: [
     - Not all abbreviations will make sense to everyone
-    - Not using standard english can make documentation harder ]
+    - Not using standard english can make documentation harder: text autocompletion in modern IDEs means that long names aren't a problem to type.
+  ]
 )\
 - Unit classification